mchesler613/django_adventures/404_templates.md

     },
 ]
 ```
 Notice in the above example that the `DIRS` key is assigned a concatenated string of the `BASE_DIR` value and `myproject/templates`.
+The `BASE_DIR` is the directory path that contains **manage.py**.
 After restarting our Django server and entering an invalid url on our browser, we will see our custom `404` page displayed.

 ![Custom 404 Page](https://i.postimg.cc/wMH5RtbF/project-404-2021-02-22-19-12-07.jpg)